bump-sh/docs/docs/help/specifications-support/markdown-support.md

 ![Alt text](/path/to/image.jpg "Image title")
 ```

-Note that even it's a best practice to always add an [alt text](https://en.wikipedia.org/wiki/Alt_attribute#Usage) for an image, the parameters `Alt text` and `"Image title"` are optional.
+Note that even if it's a best practice to always add an [alt text](https://en.wikipedia.org/wiki/Alt_attribute#Usage) for an image, the parameters `Alt text` and `"Image title"` are optional.

 ### Image sizing